haam-community/haam-summer-school/docs/code-of-conduct.md

 This can be seen on the [main HAAM website](https://haam-community.github.io/code-of-conduct/).

-In case of any issues, please contact the Safety Officer listed at the bottom of the main HAAM Code of Conduct page.
+In case of any issues, please contact our Diversity Officer, [Epifanía Arango](mailto:epifaniarango@gmail.com).